• Skip to primary navigation

 Step#4: Bake and serve.

-For a poppy seed bundt cake, pour or scoop the batter into a well-greased bundt pan and bake for 25 to 30 minutes.
+For a low-carb lemon bundt cake, pour or scoop the batter into a well-greased bundt pan and bake for 25 to 30 minutes.

 While I haven't tried this recipe in a regular cake pan, I don't recommend it because I don't think it would rise properly.
 And besides, you would miss out on the beautiful bundt shape!